What is a loan agreement?

 If there is one contract that should always be in writing, it is a loan agreement.

-Regardless of whether you are lending to a family member, colleague, or someone you do not know well, it cannot be emphasised enough how important it is to record the loan amount and any terms of the loan in an agreement, both when you lend money and even when you borrow money.
+Regardless of whether you are lending to or from a family member, colleague, or someone you do not know well, it cannot be emphasized enough how important it is to record the loan amount and any terms of the loan in an agreement.

-Borrowing any amount of money is a large committment and it is important that both the lender and borrower are agreed and clear as to terms of the loan.
+Borrowing any amount of money is a large commitment and it is important that both the lender and borrower are agreed and clear as to the terms of the loan.
 A written agreement protects both the borrower and the lender.

 If you are lending to a family member or a friend you can use the unsecured loan agreement or the family members and friends loan agreement.
 The reason to have a loan agreement when lending to family or friends might be to keep your relationship strong rather than to be a contract you want to enforce.